changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### decltype

 The `decltype` keyword is used to solve the defect that the auto keyword can only type the variable.
-Its usage is very similar to `sizeof`:
+Its usage is very similar to `typeof`:

 ```cpp